-In that context, the Board's forecast return for the Fund for the year ended 30 June 2013 is 6.8% after tax and before total investment costs (see Table 1 on the next page).
-This translates to a forecast surplus after tax and before total investment costs of \$201 million for the Fund (\$176 million after tax and total investment costs).

-The forecast return corresponds to a 1 in 17 chance of a loss after tax greater than 9% of the total Fund, compared with a 1 in 10 chance for the Risk Parameter.
+The Board's forecast return for the Fund for the year ended 30 June 2014 is 8.0% before tax and before total investment costs (see Table 1 on the next page).
+This translates to forecast investment income after tax and after total investment costs of \$191 million1.
+The forecast risk corresponds to a 1 in 11 chance of a loss after tax greater than 9% of the total Fund, less than the 1 in 10 chance prescribed by the Risk Parameter.

 The forecast includes an allowance for added value from alternative market exposures and active management strategies.
 These increase the Fund's expected risk-adjusted return compared with the Reference Portfolio and lower the probability of significant loss as defined by the Risk Parameter.
-The Fund is forecast to return 0.4% (\$11 million) more than the Reference Portfolio, after tax and total investment costs, and have significantly less chance of a loss greater than 9% (1 chance in 17 compared to 1 in 13).
+The Target Portfolio is forecast to return 0.8% (\$27 million) more than the Reference Portfolio, after tax and total investment costs, and has less chance of a loss greater than 9% (1 chance in 11 compared to 1 in 9 for the Reference Portfolio).